5 Best Michelin Star Restaurants in Osaka

 Genre: Kaiseki (traditional Japanese course meal)

-▽Also check out 5 best Michelin restaurants in Kyoto??▽
+▽Also check out more Michelin restaurants in other areas in Japan??▽

 There are various food restaurants with top quality in Osaka from sushi and Tempura to French.
 If you visit the most delicious city in Japan, how about enjoying dining at Michelin star restaurants.
 For more info about Osaka, you might also like these articles below, too!